How to Fix Your Sump Pump

 A sump pump usually runs with a humming sound.
 If it’s noticeably noisier than usual: try cleaning out the vent hole, resetting the check valve to discharge, and carefully warming up frozen pipes.
 If none of those options work, schedule an appointment with us to clean or replace your impeller and filter.

-Our team can securely fasten down your discharge pipes to keep them from banging around with wiring and brackets.
-While we do this, we’ll also confirm nothing is going wrong inside the sump pump that’s causing the banging either.
+A certified contractor can securely fasten down your discharge pipes to keep them from banging around with wiring and brackets.
+In addition, a technician will inspect the internal wiring and parts in your sump pump to ensure you do not encounter problems throughout the year.

 Sump Pump Repair & Installation Services